 The case underlined the importance of the idea that people should be assumed to have capacity unless it can be demonstrated otherwise and that unusual or potentially unwise decisions in themselves do not demonstrate a lack of capacity.

 It can be incredibly stressful to have to make important decisions in this way.
-Our Court of Protection team can offer specialist advice and assistance with decisions related to capacity, best interests and Court of Protection proceedings.
+Our Court of Protection solicitors offer specialist advice and assistance with decisions related to capacity, best interests and Court of Protection proceedings.